What is blepharoplasty?

 In addition to blepharoplasty (eyelid surgery), several complementary non-invasive aesthetic treatments can be offered to enhance and rejuvenate the eyes:

-- Hyaluronic acid injections: Hyaluronic acid is a substance naturally present in the skin.
-Injected as a gel, it fills in fine lines and wrinkles, restores volume and deeply moisturizes the skin.
+- Hyaluronic acid injections: hyaluronic acid is a substance naturally present in the skin.
+Injected as a gel, it fills in fine lines and wrinkles, restores volume and deeply moisturises the skin.
 Around the eyes, it can be used to reduce dark circles and restore volume.

-How long is the recovery period after blepharoplasty?
+How long is the recovery period after a blepharoplasty?

 Most patients can resume their normal activities after one week, although precautions should be taken for at least two weeks to avoid strenuous activity.

-When will the results of blepharoplasty be visible?
+When will the results of a blepharoplasty be visible?

 Although results start to be visible as soon as swelling and bruising diminish, the final result may take several months to become fully apparent.